 “Do you think he made it in time?”
 Helen asked, stifling a laugh.
 Paul grinned back at her.

 Feeling more relaxed in each other’s company, the pair settled down to work on more of their Geography work.
 They had been writing for another quarter of an hour when a gentle rustling noise pulled Helen out of the world of glacial erosion and drumlins.

 “What was that?”
 She whispered, glancing around the cloakroom for the source of the noise.

 “Just now, a noise, like something falling.”

-Paul stood up and walked down the aisle examining each row for the mystery noise.
-From her seat, Helen saw him step between one of the rows of coats and stoop down out of site.
+Paul stood up and walked down the aisle examining each row for what had caused the mystery noise.
+From her seat, Helen saw him step between one of the rows of coats and stoop down out of sight.
 She craned her neck to see what he was doing.